-Bedrock within the scheme extent is comprised Glascarnoch Psammite Formation - Psammite, which is a metamorphic bedrock.
+Bedrock within the scheme extent is comprised of Tarvie Psammite Formation - Psammite, which is a metamorphic bedrock of sedimentary origin.

+Superficial deposits are not recorded in the western part of the scheme extent.
+However, superficial deposits in the eastern part of the scheme extent are comprised of Glaciofluvial Sheet Deposits, Devensian - Sand, Gravel and Boulders, which are sedimentary deposits of glaciofluvial origin.

-Superficial deposits within the scheme is comprised Alluvium - Clay, Silt, Sand and Gravel, which are sedimentary deposits.
-Soils within the scheme extent are recorded as a mix of humus-iron podzols, brown earths and mineral alluvial soils.
+Soils within the scheme extent are recorded as humus-iron podzols.